wwwaldo/monte-carlo/report.md

 should take less time for boundary points than interior points.
 So many walks will converge much faster.

-### The coupled set of equations.
+### The Coupled Finite Differences Method

 However, the random walks can still take a while to converge.
-If a random walk at a boundary point, it can still randomly walk into the centre of the region, and could thus take a while to actually reach the boundary.
+If a random walk starts at a boundary point, it can still randomly walk into the centre of the region, and could thus take a while to actually reach the boundary.

-To avoid this, we can stop our walks early if they reach the boundary.
+To avoid this, we can stop our walks early if they reach other boundary points.
 If the random walk reaches a boundary point, then the expectation value of that random walk is the same as the expectation value of random walks from that boundary point.